-Transversus abdominis paper widely cited for core strength claims
+Transversus abdominis paper widely cited to support core strength claims

 PainSci commentary on Hodges 1997: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.